aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_EOPERATOR_BENEFICIARY_CHANGE_NOT_SUPPORTED"></a>

-Chaning beneficiaries for operators is not supported.
+Changing beneficiaries for operators is not supported.

 <pre><code><b>const</b> <a href="delegation_pool.md#0x1_delegation_pool_EOPERATOR_BENEFICIARY_CHANGE_NOT_SUPPORTED">EOPERATOR_BENEFICIARY_CHANGE_NOT_SUPPORTED</a>: u64 = 19;